orenAzuz/Idoz/README.md

 # Idoz Chack-Yoda project.

-Watch the project alive on google cloud: http://34.67.58.237/
+Watch the project alive on google cloud: http://34.67.58.237/ The project sits on a kubernetes cluster and consists of three servers.
+Front-end on alpine/nginx Back-end alpine/java and the db alpine/mongodb.

-# Usage
+# Usage For docker, docker-compose.

 Ther is an execute file name buildAndExecute.sh this file will build all docker images and run the docker-compose up and initiate the data. the application will listen on localhost:80.

+# To run it on local machine

-Note: if you would like to serve the project local you should check first the service.ts file and look for the URL field and see if it matches to the server URL the spring-boot.
+Note: if you would like to serve the project localic you should make sure that the service.ts file and look for the URL field and mack sure it matches to the server URL the spring-boot.